Best Affordable Places to Live in Idaho in 2025

 Which town in Idaho has the best weather?

-Boise City is known for having the best weather in Idaho, which might be why it has the largest population in the state at more than 236,000 residents.
+Boise City is known for having the best weather in Idaho, which might be one reason why it has the largest population in the state at more than 236,000 residents.
 It has a high desert climate and snowy winters.

 Where is the most affordable place to live in Idaho?